Fire Emblem Warriors: Three Hopes: Synopsis

 Edelgard and her forces claim Garreg Mach for the Empire, forcing the Church of Seiros to seek aid from the Kingdom.
 The Empire manages to hold back troops from the Kingdom and Alliance to secure key locations in the west and east.
 Months later, Edelgard and Claude form a pact for the Empire and Alliance to work together to defeat the Kingdom and Church of Seiros.
-As their forces begin to surround the Kingdom, many Adrestrian territories are suddenly attacked by "Those Who Slither in the Dark" and a revolt led by Duke Aegir.
+As their forces begin to surround the Kingdom, many Adrestrian territories are suddenly attacked by Those Who Slither in the Dark and a revolt led by the former Duke Aegir.
 Edelgard's army slays Duke Aegir and contains most of the chaos before advancing back to the Kingdom.
-While the Empire and Alliance fight the Kingdom and Church of Seiros in the north, Rhea uses a secret passage and leads her soldiers to reclaim Garreg Mach, which is also approached by Thales and "Those Who Slither in the Dark".
+While the Empire and Alliance fight the Kingdom and Church of Seiros in the north, Rhea uses a secret passage and leads her soldiers to reclaim Garreg Mach, which is also approached by Thales and Those Who Slither in the Dark.
 Edelgard's forces manage to hold back both armies until Rhea and Thales seemingly kill each other.
-With their absences, the influence of the Central Church wanes, and "Those Who Slither in the Dark" vanish.
+With their absences, the influence of the Central Church wanes, and Those Who Slither in the Dark vanish.

 There are two endings to this route that are determined by Shez deciding to recruit or kill Jeralt and Byleth.
 If they kill Jeralt, Byleth joins Claude and encourages him to break the pact with the Empire during the battle with the Kingdom and Church in the north; Claude's forces are defeated in a three-way battle, which causes all three ruling powers of Fódlan to return to war against each other with no end in sight.
 If they are recruited, Claude maintains the pact, and the Empire and Alliance prepare for their final battle with the Kingdom to bring an end to the war.